AnnaShmykova/Portfolio/README.md

 # Portfolio
-Contains my projects from different themes in Data Science and soon I shall add more
+Contains my projects
+MY_GAN_GIT
+In this project I tried to create Generative Adversarial Network for transfering style of Claude Mone paintings to photos, network is learning, but there is not visible difference between photo before and after transformation.
+Now I am fixing this part.